ProJaymmer/wizarding-client/planning/project-worksheet.md

 - Landing Page - A page to list all of the schools
 - School Page - A page to list the selected school and its details
+- Reviews - Reviews will be underneath school details
 - Seed Data for Wizarding Schools and Reviews

 #### PostMVP